State & Federal Accountability

-The VCOE Department of State & Federal Accountability will collaborate with local districts to provide a coordinated and coherent system of support aligned with California's evolving integrated accountability system.
-School site and district training, workshops, professional learning and coaching are available as requested.
+The VCOE Department of State & Federal Accountability collaborates with local districts to provide a coordinated and coherent system of support aligned with California's evolving integrated accountability system.
+School site and district training, workshops, and coaching are available as requested.

 Local Control Funding Formula (LCFF)